-What Is wrought iron?
+What Is Wrought Iron?

-n its simplest definition 'wrought iron' is a specific type of iron, and the traditional material of the blacksmith, the clue is in the word 'wrought', which is the medieval past tense of the verb 'to work'.
-Wrought iron literally means 'worked iron', which refers to the method of manufacturing the metal by working repeatedly under the hammer.
-In the past the work of the blacksmith therefore became known as 'wrought ironwork', a name that has persisted for the art form even though the metal in use may not actually be wrought iron.
-Today the common material of the blacksmith is mild steel which is a cheap industrial product lacking many of the virtues of its ancestor.
+In its simplest definition 'Wrought Iron' is a specific type of iron, and the traditional material of the blacksmith, deriving its name from the word 'wrought', which is the medieval past tense of the verb 'to work'.
+Wrought Iron literally means 'worked iron', which refers to the method of manufacturing the metal by working repeatedly under a hammer.
+In the past the work of the blacksmith therefore became known as 'Wrought Ironwork', a name that has persisted for the art form even though the metal in use may not be wrought iron.
+Today the common material of the blacksmith is Mild Steel which is a cheap industrial product lacking many of the virtues of its ancestor.